MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-capabilities.md

 ### Confirm entity page details

-Confirm that entites, such as domain controllers, users, and groups, are populated as expected.
+Confirm that entities, such as domain controllers, users, and groups, are populated as expected.

 In the Defender portal, check for the following details: